Cynsar-Foundation/second.exchange/README.md

 We are looking for amazing front end developers who can contribute to this great way of sharing information and knowledge that points back to the users.

-The stack is based on various tech stack, the structure of the tech stack is quite simple:

-1. Nostr

 ## UI

 Works as usual , the code of UI @TODO please add dev docs here

-You call implementor contracts that does most of the methods like mint()

 ## Contribute back